Kutch ka Kala cotton: Is the ‘Old world’ cotton making a comeback?

 Kala cotton for the future

 Kala cotton is the most organic crop for it is a purely rain-fed crop it doesn’t require too much water, which reduces water usage and also since it is so sturdy, it doesn’t require pesticides and chemical fertilizers, it reduces land pollution and improves soil quality.
 It doesn’t require drip irrigation which helps with the water level depletion.
 The continuous usage of chemical fertilizers and pesticides is harmful to the farmers who work with these for a long time as these chemicals start affecting their bodies slowly.
 It promotes and sustains the livelihood of farmers and artisans from the marginalized community and promotes healthy eco-living.
 Therefore, Kala cotton is much more favorable for the long run as it promotes better working conditions and provides a chemical-free environment for the farmers.

-At Dhoonki we use 100% kala cotton and other natural bio-fabrics to make all the beautiful dresses for you.
+At Dhoonki we use kala cotton and other natural bio-fabrics to make all the beautiful dresses for you.
 Everything if needed is colored using azo free or natural dyes only.
 The silhouettes are thoughtfully chosen to complement the kala cotton properties to provide maximum comfort and best breathability to your skin.
 We promise to take our clothes back through our ‘Conscious Wardrobe Program’ ensuring you are encouraged enough to support us in reducing the fashion wastes.
-Dhoonki is an organic and ethical clothing brand from MU-SH Fashions.
+Dhoonki is a Conscious and ethical clothing brand from MU-SH Fashions.